SasView/sasview/src/sas/qtgui/MainWindow/media/preferences_help.rst

 is a stylesheet.
 For more information on writing Qt stylesheets, please see the `Qt style sheet reference <https://doc.qt.io/qt-6/stylesheet-reference.html>`_ *persistent*

+**Font Size** Select the font size that will be used throughout the SasView application.
+Font sizes defined in User themes will override this setting.

 **QT Screen Scale Factor**: A percent scaling factor that is applied all element sizes within the GUI.
 A restart of SasView is required to take effect. *persistent*